robertonetti/2.0.FCSeqTools.jl/src/README.md

 - `do_letter_matrix(filename)`
-Reads a FASTA file and converts it in matrix format
+Reads a Fasta file and converts it in a letter matrix format

 - `do_number_matrix_rna(letter_matrix,threshold)`
-Reads an RNA FASTA matrix and outputs it in mat
+Takes an RNA letter matrix and converts it in a number matrix.
+Sequences with a % of alignment gaps greater than the threshold are excluded

 - `do_number_matrix_prot(letter_matrix,threshold)`
-Predict conserved RNA## Executable Programsfffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
+Takes a protein letter matrix and converts it in a number matrix.
+Sequences with a % of alignment gaps greater than "threshold" are excluded

 - `print_fasta_to_file_rna(number_matrix,filename,name)`
-Predict conserved RNA## Executable Programsfffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
+Takes an RNA number matrix and prints it in a file named "filename" in Fasta format.
+The sequences are labelled with ">i_name"

 - `print_fasta_rna(number_matrix,name)`
 Predict conserved RNA## Executable Programsfffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
 - `one_hot_encode(number_matrix,q)`